Joao-Henrique/Docker_Medium_Tutorial/README.md

-# Create a FullStack React/Express/MongoDB app running in isolated Docker containers
+# Create a FullStack React/Express/MongoDB app using Docker

 This repository has the code to support a tutorial that I created on Medium called Create a FullStack React/Express/MongoDB app running in isolated Docker containers
 .